 Students are placed in courses and appropriate levels after their audition.
-It is possible for a student in the Professional Program to be placed into different courses according to his or her knowledge in each subject (foe example, Preparatory Year in Sight-Reading and First Year in Harmony).
+It is possible for a student in the Professional Program to be placed into different courses according to his or her knowledge in each subject (for example, First Year in Sight-Reading and Second Year in Harmony).

 The American School of Modern Music distinguishes itself by its commitment to offer a faculty of outstanding musicians chosen not only for their links with the United States but also for their standing as professional musicians, renowned and active in the international music industry.